British-Iranian project manager at Nonprofit

-Nazanin Zaghari Ratcliffe is a British-Iranian project manager at Thomson Reuters Foundation, a charity organization promoting socio-economic progress, independent journalism, and the rule of law.
+Nazanin Zaghari Ratcliffe is a British-Iranian project manager at Thomson Reuters Foundation, a charitable organization promoting socio-economic progress, independent journalism, and the rule of law.

 Treatment in Prison

-Nazanin was taken to an undisclosed detention center in Kerman in southern Iran for interrogation and was held in solitary confinement for 46 days.
+Nazanin was taken to an undisclosed detention center in Kerman in southern Iran for interrogation and was held in solitary confinement for 45 days.
 Her family paid bail to keep her from being returned to solitary.
-On June 5, 2016, Nazanin was transferred from Kerman Prison to a ward controlled by the intelligence organization of the Islamic Revolutionary Guard Corps (IRGC) in Evin Prison.
+On June 5, 2016, Nazanin was transferred from Kerman Prison to a ward in Iran’s notoriously brutal Evin Prison controlled by the intelligence organization of the Islamic Revolutionary Guard Corps (IRGC).
 While in Evin, Nazanin briefly shared a cell with Homa Hoodfar, a Canadian-Iranian professor who was arrested in June of 2016 and released on September 26, 2016.

 Since her arrest, Nazanin has been denied the right to access a lawyer and is feared to have been coerced into making “confessions.”
 She was allowed a meeting with her parents and daughter for the first time on May 11, 2016, in a hotel room in Kerman.
 The meeting, which lasted over two hours, took place in the presence of security agents.
 According to her husband, Richard, “When she met [her family] at that hotel, she wasn’t able to stand up she was so weak.
 She couldn’t walk without getting a blackout.
 She wasn’t able to pick up her baby, and our baby had to be put on her lap, she was so weak.”

-Nazanin has been permitted to make several brief phone calls to family members in Iran and to her husband outside the country, and those were only to tell him she had stood trial, and that had been sentenced to five years in prison.
+Nazanin has been permitted to make several brief phone calls to family members in Iran and, intermittently, to her husband outside the country, and those were only to tell him she had stood trial and been sentenced to five years in prison.
 Authorities halted the phone calls to her family in Iran on June 5, 2016.
 In July 2016, her husband reported that she had lost weight, seen her hair fall out, and was virtually unable to walk.

 In October 2016, her husband Richard told Amnesty International that his wife’s health had sharply deteriorated and that she was even contemplating suicide.
-She is suffering from heart palpitations in addition to pain in her hands, arms and shoulders, and blurred vision.
+She was suffering from heart palpitations in addition to pain in her hands, arms, and shoulders, and blurred vision.
 On November 13, 2016, Nazanin began a hunger strike to express her despair over the prospect of never being released.

-On November 25, 2016, Nazanin told her family that IRGC officials had pressured her to choose between moving their two-year-old daughter Gabriella into Section 2A of Evin Prison with her for up to three days a week or sign a document to say that she does not want “the right to be with her young daughter.”
+On November 25, 2016, Nazanin told her family that IRGC officials had pressured her to choose between them moving their two-year-old daughter Gabriella into Section 2A of Evin Prison with her for up to three days a week, or Nazanin signing a document to say that she does not want “the right to be with her young daughter.”

 In January of 2019, the British press reported that the IRGC had unsuccessfully tried to recruit Nazanin as a spy in exchange for her release.
 The Guards wanted her to spy on the U.K. Department for International Development and the Small Media Foundation, which describes itself as a “human rights research lab and information design studio.”